LordSnoosh/SEIR2222/work/w10/d2/03-react-handling-input-and-events.md

 ### Forms in React Are Not Required

-Forms are not required in SPAs because we send data to the server in a SPA using AJAX, not by submitting a form.
+Forms are not required to wrap input elements in SPAs because we send data to the server using AJAX, not by submitting a form.

 However, we often still use forms in React for validation, layout/styling using CSS frameworks, etc.